osantana/prettyconf/README.rst

 Pretty Conf is a Python library created to make easy the separation of configuration and code following the recomendations of `12 Factor`_'s topic about configs.

-It was strongly inspired in `python-decouple`_ and both provides a similar API.
+It is strongly inspired in `python-decouple`_ and both provides a similar API.

 Documentation